compudj/bpftime/benchmark/ssl-nginx/README.md

 Note: you need to config bpftime to:

-1. No locks in hash maps
+1. No locks in hash maps and array maps
 2. Using ubpf JIT
 3. Using LTO